leozulfiu/eink-backend/README.md

 - The date of birth and name are according the GDPR regulations personal data and should be encrypted.
-When using an encryption method including a salt, I noticed an id was indispensable to use, since I'm not able to identify the relevant records when updating something.
+When using an encryption method including a salt, I noticed an id was indispensable to use, since I'm not able to identify the relevant records when updating a record.
 - The value of 'build-once-deploy-everywhere': During the **deployment** it is the only time when environment specific configurations should be made, since at that time I know to which environment I'm going to deploy.
 The only downside which comes to my mind is, that the image contains possibly unnecessary things such as mock data.
+But that can be mitigated by separating the application code and mock code in two clear applications.
+- Docker images are built for specific CPU architectures.
+Running an image on an ARM host which was built by a x86 machine won't work.

 ## References
 - https://dev.to/dev1721/do-you-wanna-keep-your-embedded-database-encrypted-5egk